Australian Embassy

 Each applicant must:

-- have good English (for Indonesian applicants) or good Indonesian (for Australian applicants) - which is assessed as at least “functional” on a language test;
+• have good English (for Indonesian applicants) - which is assessed as at least “functional” on a language test;

-- Have no dependent children who will join them (that is, there are no children allowed as family members on the parent’s visa);
+• Have no dependent family members who will join them (that is, there are no husband/wife and children allowed as family members on the applicant’s visa);

-- have sufficient funds for their personal expenses for the first three months – generally this is about $5,000 AUD;
+• have sufficient funds for their personal expenses for the first three months and evidence of sufficient funds to purchase a return ticket to Indonesia – generally this is about $5,000 AUD;

-- provide a letter from the relevant government department which states that the applicant meets these requirements.
+• provide a letter of support from the Indonesian Directorate General of Immigration which states that the applicant meets these requirements.

 Conditions: